mjkim/yaml-override-action/README.md

   tag: oldtag
 ```

-After running the action with the above example, your `values.yaml` will be:
+After running the action with any of the examples above, your `values.yaml` will be:

 ```yaml
 key: value